iro0087/py_search/README.md

 ## Description

-Command line tool to search pattern in files according to a path.
+Command line tool to search patterns in files according to a path.

 ## Requirements